bitestring/host-config/homeserver/systemd-containers/nextcloud/README.md

 Make sure to enter your server domain name during the `Common Name (e.g. server FQDN or YOUR name) []` prompt.

+## Step 2: Create .env file

+Create a `.env` file which provides hostname and port on which Nextcloud is exposed.

+```
+cp .env.template .env
+```

-## Step 2: Confirm data volume location
+## Step 3: Confirm data volume location

 Nextcloud container assumes data is stored in `~/data/volumes/nextcloud/nextcloud/data/`.
 If data already exists at this location, it would be automatically used.
 Otherwise this directory will be created as part of `make install` step.

-## Step 3: Create .env file

-Create a .env file which provides hostname and port on which Nextcloud is exposed.

-```
-cp .env.template .env
-```

 ## Step 4: Install Nextcloud